libp2p/specs/relay/circuit-v2.md

 connection.
 The target can use the addresses included in the `target` field of the `StopMessage` to determine which security protocol the initiator chose to secure the relayed connection.

+Note that all addresses sent by the initiator MUST share the same security protocol for the relayed connection (`/p2p-circuit-inner/<security-protocol>`).
+Thus a target MUST abort the connection attempt (i.e. reset the stream) if it receives a `CONNECT` with varying security protocols for the relay connection.

 ### Reservation Vouchers